-In February 2016, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2016-02, Leases (Topic 842), which provides the principles for the recognition, measurement, presentation and disclosure of leases.
+In February 2016, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2016-02Leases (Topic 842), which provides the principles for the recognition, measurement, presentation and disclosure of leases.
 This ASU significantly changes the accounting for leases by requiring lessees to recognize assets and liabilities for leases greater than 12 months on their balance sheet.
-The lessor model stays substantially the same; however, there were modifications to conform lessor accounting with the lessee model, eliminate real estate specific guidance, further define certain lease and non-lease components, and change the definition of initial direct costs of leases requiring significantly more leasing related costs to be expensed upfront.
+The lessor model stays substantially the same; however, there were modifications to conform lessor accounting with the lessee model, eliminate real estate specific guidance, further define certain lease and non-lease components, and change the definition of initial direct costs of leases.

 We adopted the provisions of ASU No. 2016-02 effective January 1, 2019 using the modified retrospective approach.
 In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements, which allows lessors to elect a practical expedient by class of underlying assets to not separate non-lease components from the lease component if certain conditions are met.
-The lessor's practical expedient election would be limited to circumstances in which the non-lease component otherwise would be accounted for under the new revenue guidance and both (i) the timing and pattern of transfer are the same for the non-lease component and the related lease component and (ii) the lease component would be classified as an operating lease.
+The lessor's practical expedient election would be limited to circumstances in which the non-lease components otherwise would be accounted for under the new revenue guidance and both (i) the timing and pattern of transfer are the same for the non-lease component and the related lease component and (ii) the lease component would be classified as an operating lease.
 The Company elected the practical expedient, which allows the Company the ability to combine the lease and non-lease components if the underlying asset meets the criteria above.
-Due to our election of the practical expedient approach, approximately \$7.8 million of non-lease components are combined with lease rental income.
+Due to our election of the practical expedient approach, for the three and nine months ended September 30, 2019, approximately \$10.6 million and \$27.0 million of non-lease components are combined with lease rental income, respectively.
 ASU 2018-11 also includes an optional transition method in addition to the existing requirements for transition to the new standard by recognizing a cumulative effect adjustment to the opening balance sheet of retained earnings in the period of adoption.
 Consequently, a company's reporting for the comparative periods presented in the financial statements would continue to be in accordance with previous GAAP (Topic 840).
 The Company elected this practical expedient as well.
 Further, bad debt expense, which has previously been recorded in rental expenses, has now been classified as a contra-revenue account in rental income in the Company's consolidated statements of comprehensive income.

 We evaluated all leases within this scope under existing accounting standards and under the new ASU lease standard recognized approximately \$7.7 million of right-of-use assets and lease liabilities.
-Approximately \$0.8 million of deferred rent expense was reclassified to lease liability within the other liabilities and deferred credits, net.
+Effective January 1, 2019, approximately \$0.8 million of deferred rent expense was reclassified to lease liability within the other liabilities and deferred credits, net.